filipsnastins/tomodachi-testcontainers/README.md

 Since there're no explicit private methods and attributes in Python, it's important to remember this, and use automated code quality assertion tools like `flake8` and `pylint` as a safety net.

-## Running Testcontainers in CI pipeline
+## Running Testcontainers in the deployment pipeline

-To run Testcontainers in the CI pipeline, you'll need a container runtime installed on the CI server (GitHub Actions, Jenkins etc.).
+To run Testcontainers in the deployment pipeline, you'll need a container runtime installed on the CI/CD server (GitHub Actions, Jenkins etc.).
 That's pretty much it!

-Running Testcontainers in the CI shouldn't be much different from running them locally.
+Running Testcontainers in the deployment pipeline shouldn't be much different from running them locally.

-For a complete example of how to run Testcontainers in the CI pipeline, check out [tomodachi-testcontainers-github-actions](https://github.com/filipsnastins/tomodachi-testcontainers-github-actions) repository.
+For a complete example of how to run Testcontainers in the deployment pipeline, check out [tomodachi-testcontainers-github-actions](https://github.com/filipsnastins/tomodachi-testcontainers-github-actions) repository.